TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Experimental Evaluation of TabID

-The solvers and configurations were chosen to include: the recent Compact Table propagator, as well as an earlier table propagator; conventional CP (Minion and Gecode), clause learning CP, and SAT solvers; and both static and dynamic search orders for the conventional CP solvers.
-We used \savilerow 1.9.1 for the experiments, extended with the new tabulation method.
-Each reported time is the median of five runs on a cluster containing machines with two Intel Xeon 6138 20-core 2.0 GHz processors and 192 GB RAM, jobs were submitted requiring 1 CPU core and 6 GB RAM.
+The solvers and configurations were chosen to include: the recent Compact Table propagator, as well as an earlier table propagator; conventional CP (Minion and Gecode), clause learning CP, and SAT solvers; and both static and dynamic search orders.
+We used \savilerow 1.10.0 for the experiments, extended with the new TabID method.
+Each reported time is the median of five runs on a 134-node cluster, each node having two 48-core AMD EPYC3 processors and 512 GB RAM; jobs were submitted requiring 1 CPU core and 6 GB RAM.
 A time limit of 1 hour was applied.
-Reported times include the time taken by \savilerow to tailor the instance and (if activated) to tabulate.
-Software, models and parameter files for all experiments are available online \cite{software-release-tab}.
+Reported times are total times (unless otherwise stated) and include the time taken by \savilerow to tailor the instance, the time taken to apply TabID (if activated), and the backend solver time.
+Software, models and parameter files for all experiments are publicly available online \cite{software-release-tab}.